Roman Shukhevych: Death

 After identification, the body of Shukhevych was cremated and its remnants secretly buried.
-According to NKVD officers' memoirs, Roman Shukhevych's body was transported out of western part of Ukraine, burned, and the ashes scattered.
+According to NKVD officers' memoirs, Roman Shukhevych's body was transported out of the western part of Ukraine, burned, and the ashes scattered.
 This was done on the left bank of the Zbruch River.
 The unburned remains were thrown into the Zbruch, where a commemorative stone cross was erected in 2003.